 The purpose of this policy is to set out:

-- The obligation of every Qube Apps’s business unit to adopt and implement an effective anti-bribery compliance programme.
+- 2. The obligation of every Qube Apps’s business unit is to adopt and implement an effective anti-bribery compliance program.

 Scope & Compliances:

-- QAS believes that corruption prevents fair market competition and threatened our socio economic healthy development, economy and enterprises.
+- 1. QAS believes that corruption prevents fair market competition and threatened our socio-economic healthy development, economy, and enterprises.